dainst/arachnefrontend/docs/testing_the_user_interface.md

 ## Setup

-To set up the testing toolstack, you need to perform the following steps, each one in its own terminal tab:
+To set up the UI testing toolstack, you need to perform the following steps, each one in its own terminal tab:

 1\.
 Run the Selenium server, which will handle the requests to the browser (currently Chrome)